 Reflect on if you’re comfortable having sex, and if you are ready to be pregnant.

 The hours following unprotected sex might feel like a wake-up call.
 The uncertainty, concern, and even fear are typically enough to not want to let the situation happen again.
 Every time you have sex, there’s a chance of pregnancy, and if you are not actively planning on having children right now it would be an unplanned pregnancy.
 Conversations about prevention of STI / STD and pregnancy can start with your partner and/or with a medical professional.
-Our nurses and doctors are ready to answer your questions and help you to take steps for a healthier future.
+Our nurses and doctors are ready to help answer your questions and help you to take steps for a healthier future.